barbarer/py4e-int/_sources/dictionaries/dictionarycounters.rst

 exactly the same thing, but one is more succinct.

-.. mchoice:: question9_2_3
+.. mchoice:: question9_2_3_rev
    :practice: T
    :answer_a: 0
    :answer_b: 1
    :answer_c: None
    :correct: a
    :feedback_a: Correct!
-Since there isn't a "d" in word, the code returns the default value.
+Since there isn't a "d" in word, the code returns the specified value.
    :feedback_b: Try again!
 The letter is not in the word so it will not enter the for loop.
    :feedback_c: Try again!
-If the letter does not appear in the word, it should print out the default value.
+If the letter does not appear in the word, it should print out the specified value.

    What does the following code print?